kchmck/vim-coffee-script/readme.md

-This project adds [CoffeeScript] support to the vim editor; specifically, it adds support for CoffeeScriptʼs syntax, including string interpolations and block comments, and indentation style.
+This project adds [CoffeeScript] support to the vim editor.
+Specifically, it adds support for CoffeeScriptʼs syntax, including string interpolations and block comments, and indentation style.